Quasilocal Smarr relation for an asymptotically flat spacetime: Einstein-Maxwell Theory

-where the sub-leading term vanishes.
-Then we compute the boundary stress momentum tensor from the renormalized action and calculate the quasilocal energy density (\ref{eq:QuasilocalQ}), surface pressure (\ref{eq:QuasilocalQ}), and electric or magnetic potential (\ref{eq:QLemP}) which are computed as
+To compute the boundary stress energy-momentum tensor (\ref{eq:EMtns}), we employ the MM-counterterm up to the sub-leading order of $r$.
+Then from the renormalized action we calculate the quasilocal energy (\ref{eq:QLE}), surface pressure (\ref{eq:QuasilocalP}), and electric (\ref{eq:QLEP}) or magnetic potential (\ref{eq:QLMP}) as follows

 where